NandishwarSingh/algoZenBot/README.md

 Users can view the leaderboard by typing  !leaderboard  in the designated quiz channel.

+Update:- Shop has been added and now users can purchase a special role with points they have collected by answering the quiz

 Note :-

 1. A Quiz Spawns After every 30 messages in the ⁠💬general-chat

-2. Commands and Bot messages are not counted
+2.Bot messages are not counted

 3. New Features Coming Soon !